worktheclock/replit.github.io/tutorials/17-predictive-text-engine.md

 ```

-Now when we look for a possible next word for a given phrase, we can choose the ones with a larger weight more ofter, so it is closer to the word distribution in real language.
+Now when we look for a possible next word for a given phrase, we can choose the one with a larger weight more often, so it is closer to the word distribution in real language.

 This looks like it could work!
 Now, we just need to figure out how to populate this data structure from example text.

 Here's the main tasks we'll need to figure out and code:

-- Get example, or training text, read it in, and split it into initial phrases and the words that can come next
+- Get example, or training text, read it in, and split it into initial phrases, and the words that can come next
 - Populate our data structure with this data
 - Make a function that uses the populated data structure, along with an initial phrase, to generate possible choices for the next word.